codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

     model.fit([X_data], [y_data], nb_epoch=1000)
 {% endhighlight %}

-Training on my computer, there wasn't a significant difference between the LSTM and GRU layers.
-However, the Vanilla layer had a much more difficult time learning the data.
-This makes sense!
-There are 10 different sequences of random 0s and 1s that need to be learned.
-The probability of two sequences being different doubles with each extra element in the sequence, so a model that can take advantage of long-term dependencies will have a much easier time seeing how two sequences are different.
+The results will vary from trial to trial.
+RNNs are exceptionally difficult to train.
+However, in general, a model that can take advantage of long-term dependencies will have a much easier time seeing how two sequences are different.

 ## <a name="attentional"></a>Attentional RNNs